-Veterans have one year to file an appeal if they disagree with a VA decision.
-There are three methods of appealing–one route is through the BVA.
+Veterans have a year to file an appeal if they disagree with a VA decision.
+There are three methods of appealing, and one route is through the BVA.

 Veterans Disability Appeals Process